mlowen/Pyke/README.md

 * `postbuild` To overwrite the targets post-build function.
 * `clean` To overwrite the targets clean function.

-It is important to note that overwriting these function with functions that do not following the naming conventions will break the `--all` flag as it will treat those functions as targets.

-### JSON Build File
-You may for some reason not want to use all the python goodness in your build file, whatever your reason we have you covered.
-Pyke offers the option to load the build file as JSON, this is done by one of two methods the first is specifying a file with the `.json` extension via the `--file` argument.
-The second method to load a JSON file is to use the `--json` argument which will force pyke to use `build.json` as the default file name rather than `build.pyke`.

-The structure for a JSON build file is an object with the targets being the keys which represent objects which have keys which match the options described in the targets section above.
-It is important to note that when using a JSON based build file the following functionality is not available for use:

-* Pre &amp; Post build functionality.
-* Custom clean functionality.

 ### Example Build File

 Below is a trivial example of a imaginary project that links to two libraries.